Haesun-Lee/ECE4180_FinalProject/README.md

 ~~~

 ## Future Direction
 We thought it will be good to have a screen so that student is able to see if his/her face is being recognized, so we will be adding the raspberry pi touch display pad.
+Also, instead of sending the attendance sheet to the professor, it might be more efficient if we have the database for the student's attendance.

 ## Authors
 * Haesun Lee